m0nkmaster/op-done/wip-docs/USER_GUIDE.md

 ### General

 **Q: Do I need to install anything?**
-A: No, OP Done runs entirely in your browser.
+A: No, Synth Tools runs entirely in your browser.
 No installation required.

 **Q: Is my audio data sent to a server?**
 A: No, all processing happens locally in your browser.
 Files never leave your computer (except for Sound Creation feature which uses OpenAI API).

-**Q: Can I use OP Done offline?**
+**Q: Can I use Synth Tools offline?**
 A: Yes, after first load.
 The app caches for offline use (except Sound Creation).

 **Q: What browsers are supported?**